HRGV/phyloFlash/README.md

 Versions and changes
 --------------------

+* v3.1 beta 2
+  * Fix bug in Fasta headers with changed output from Bedtools v2.26+
 * v3.1 beta 1
   * Allow user to supply "trusted contigs" of sequence assemblies containing SSU rRNA which will also be screened against the read libraries
   * Fix bugs in tree plotting